sparsick/iac-qa-talk/README.md

 # iac-qa-talk
-Slides and sample code from my workshop "Continuous Integration für Infrastructure as Code" at API Summit Remote at 9th June 2021.
+Slides and sample code from my talk "Infrastructure as Code - Muss man nicht testen, Hauptsache es läuft" at DevOpsCon Remote at 16th June 2021.

 All code samples are in `samples`.